Stephen-Gates/report-gallery/docs/about/index.md

 ## Before you start

 The LeanIX Report Gallery is an openly licensed project.
-By contributing to this project, you agree to your contribution being licensed under the site's [open licence](licence.md).
+By contributing to this project, you agree that your contribution is licensed under the site's [open licence](licence.md).

 Make sure you have permission to share the submitted content.